vinyguedess/filebaser/README.md

 ```
 After that this object received an unique ID for identification and was saved to memory.

+In case object already has an ID (is not a new object), than the data is saved and ID is not regenerated.

 ##### Why saved on memory ?
 Because we are talking about writing data into a file.
 Even NodeJS works asynchronously
 it should sometime overload the app.